eventsauce-symfony/eventsauce-bundle/README.md

 #### Message dispatching

-By default, messages are sent by all dispatchers, but you can specify them per aggregate.
+By default, messages are dispatch by all dispatchers, but you can specify them per aggregate.

 ```yaml
 andreo_event_sauce:
     message:
         dispatcher: